jhpyle/docassemble/_docs/docker.md

 Starting with version 0.5, the **docassemble** image is split into two parts.
 The `jhpyle/docassemble` image uses `jhpyle/docassemble-os` as a base image.
-The `jhpyle/docassemble-os` image consists of the underlying [Debian] operating system with required [Debian] packages installed.
+The `jhpyle/docassemble-os` image consists of the underlying [Ubuntu] operating system with required [Ubuntu] packages installed.
 The `jhpyle/docassemble-os` image is updated much less frequently than the `jhpyle/docassemble` image.
 If you want to build your own version of `jhpyle/docassemble-os`, you can do so by running: